Canon SX730 vs Fujifilm X-A5

 It is notable that the X-A5 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The SX730 does not feature such a mic input.

-The X-A5 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the SX730 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the SX730 was succeeded by the Canon SX730 HS.
+Both the SX730 and the X-A5 have been discontinued, but can regularly be found used on eBay.
+The SX730 was replaced by the Canon SX730 HS, while the X-A5 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So how do things add up?
 Is there a clear favorite between the Canon SX730 and the Fujifilm X-A5?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.